 - A blink-and-you'll-miss-it moment in "Fall Weather Friends", in which Derpy Hooves (before the animators started intentionally derping her eyes) drops a rose, which Fluttershy just happens to catch.

 - Fluttershy reaches near Even the Girls Want Her status in "Green Isn't Your Color".
 Rarity wants her to model for her in the first place because "nopony is going to have [Fluttershy's] elegance and poise".
 Twilight says that "on her own Fluttershy could never do something unattractive" (hence her plan to use magic and make her do something unattractive).
 Photo Finish spends almost her entire appearance fan-girling over Fluttershy ("Yes!
 Even her sneezes are graceful!").
-And the main reason Fluttershy hates being a model is the hordes of mostly female fans that flock to her wherever she goes.
+And the main reason Fluttershy hates being a model is the hordes of mostly female fans that flock to her wherever she goes, and is getting between her quality time with Rarity.

 - The ending of "The Return of Harmony Part 2" is a shot-for-shot homage to the ending of Star Wars: A New Hope.
 Complete with Applejack winking at Princess Celestia in imitation of Han winking at Leia.